tatami-inc/tatami/README.md

 }
 ```

-The `tatami::DenseExtractor::fetch()` method returns a pointer to an array of length equal to the number of columns that contains each row's contents.
+The `tatami::MyopicDenseExtractor::fetch()` method returns a pointer to an array of length equal to the number of columns that contains each row's contents.
 In some matrix representations (e.g., `DenseMatrix`), the returned pointer directly refers to the matrix's internal data store.
 However, this is not the case in general so we need to allocate a buffer of appropriate length (`buffer`) in which the dense contents can be stored;
 if this buffer is used, the returned pointer refers to the buffer start.
-Users can also use `tatami::DenseExtractor::fetch_copy()` if they want to force a copy of the row contents into the buffer, regardless of the representation.
+Users can also use `tatami::MyopicDenseExtractor::fetch_copy()` if they want to force a copy of the row contents into the buffer, regardless of the representation.

-Alternatively, we could extract sparse columns via `tatami::SparseExtractor::fetch()`,
+Alternatively, we could extract sparse columns via `tatami::MyopicSparseExtractor::fetch()`,
 which returns a `tatami::SparseRange` containing pointers to arrays of (structurally non-zero) values and their row indices.
 This provides some opportunities for optimization in algorithms that only need to operate on non-zero values.
 The `fetch()` call requires buffers for both arrays - again, this may not be used for matrix subclasses with contiguous internal storage of the values/indices.